Competitive Exclusion in an Artificial Foraging Ecosystem: Introduction

 \section{Introduction}

-Artificial ecosystems bring precise and controllable experiments to support field work \citep{siep} and theoretical modeling \citep{chesson} research into competitive exclusion and coexistence.
+Artificial ecosystems bring precise and controllable experiments to support laboratory and field work \citep{siep,grainger,godwin2020empiricist,schlagel} and theoretical modeling in competitive exclusion and coexistence \citep{chessMech,chesson2018}, including temporal and spatial variations and stochastic effects \citep{hening2021general,chesson2000general,ellner2022toward}.
+Reported here are empirical results of persistence and extinction events obtained from novel, discrete, spatiotemporal, stochastic simulations of a two-species, finite populations in constant and seasonal environments.
+These simulations use a unique underlying mechanism with individual movement decisions that generate dynamics that are consistent with standard, mathematical, non-equilibrium models of biology and ecology; and highlight the role simple artificial life simulations can play in complex ecological research.

 The theory of competitive exclusion \citep{gause,hardin,volt1} and its apparent absence in the natural world has been a subject of debate and research since the publication of the theory of natural selection.
 Darwin himself was troubled by the implications species diversity had on his theory.
-Hutchinson's observations on plankton and suggestions that its species diversity was driven by the lack of equilibrium brought on by seasons \citep{hutch} has been pursued well into the twenty-first century.
+Hutchinson's observations on plankton and suggestions that its species diversity was driven by the lack of equilibrium brought on by seasons \citep{hutch,armstrong} have been pursued well into the twenty-first century \citep{mayfield,bohn}.
 This potential lack of equilibrium suggests generative modeling as an approach \citep{epstein}.